-Call us at 1-800-928-9139 to find help and hope for the khat addict in your life.
+Call us at 1-888-287-0471 Who Answers? to find help and hope for the khat addict in your life.
 The cultural debate over the addiction may be a barrier to treatment, but we can help.
 We have the tools, resources and support you will need to help the addict into a khat addiction treatment program and on to the road to recovery.

 - The nightmares experienced in khat withdrawals are called “dukak” by Ethiopian users.

 - Khat contains over 40 chemicals including the two stimulants, and these chemicals also harm the body.